Board of Directors

 Suresh Gunasekaran is president and chief executive officer of UCSF Health and oversees UCSF Health's expanding network of affiliated health care organizations throughout Northern California.
 He leads the execution of UCSF Health's vision and the institution’s next phase of growth, revitalization and innovation, including in the area of technology.
 He has more than 20 years of experience in health care administration and information technology, with a focus on quality and safety, patient service, collaboration and operational excellence.
 His previous role was CEO of University of Iowa Hospitals & Clinics and associate vice president for University of Iowa Health Care.
 He earned a master of business administration degree, graduating with honors, from Southern Methodist University.

-Samir Kaul is a founding partner and managing director at Khosla Ventures, where he focuses on health, sustainability, food and advanced technology investments.
-He has a bachelor's degree in biology from the University of Michigan, and he studied biochemistry at the University of Maryland.
-He earned a master's degree in business administration from Harvard Business School.
+Samir Kaul is a founding partner and managing director at Khosla Ventures, where he focuses on investments in health, sustainability, food and advanced technology.
+Previously, he led the J. Craig Venter Institute's Arabidopsis Genome Initiative, whose historic genome sequencing analysis was published in the December 2000 issue of Nature.
+He also spent five years at Flagship Pioneering, where he started and invested in early-stage biotech companies.
+He has a bachelor's degree in biology from the University of Michigan, a master's degree in biochemistry from the University of Maryland and a master of business administration degree from Harvard Business School.

-Tim Kendall invests in companies that embody the philosophy of "tech for good.”
-He is the former president of Pinterest, where he held leadership positions in product development, engineering, marketing and sales.
-Before joining Pinterest, he was Facebook’s director of monetization, leading the development of Facebook’s advertising business.
-He earned his engineering degree and master of business administration degree from Stanford University.
+Tim Kendall invests in early-stage technology companies.
+He is the former president of Pinterest, which he helped scale to hundreds of millions of users and thousands of employees.
+Previously, as Facebook's original director of monetization, he led development of the company's advertising business.
+He has an engineering degree and a master of business administration degree from Stanford University.

 Dr. Carolyn Klebanoff is a retired internal medicine specialist who practiced in Berkeley for 36 years.
 She chairs the board of trustees at Dominican University of California.
 She earned her bachelor’s degree in biology from Yale University and her medical degree from UCSF.
 She completed an internal medicine residency in the UCSF program at Zuckerberg San Francisco General Hospital and Trauma Center.